Land Your Next Job With a Video Resume

 The job market is incredibly competitive, and making your resume stand out above the rest is an extremely challenging task.
+The best way to accomplish this is by recording a video resume.

 A video resume, if done tactfully, could be your golden ticket to landing your dream job.